 The O&M instructor must determine before the purchase how the VR counselor would prefer to complete the purchase.

-A service justification must be provided for all purchase recommendations.
+A service justification must be provided for all purchase recommendations unless the case is in employment phase in RHW.
+If the case is in employment phase in RHW an IPE amendment is required.

 …